viydaag/vaadin-fluent-api/README.md

 - FTwinColSelect
 - FAction

-## Roadmap

-This component is developed as a hobby with no public roadmap or any guarantees of upcoming releases.
-That said, the following features are planned for upcoming releases:
+### Version 1.1
 - FButton
+- FNativeButton
 - FNativeSelect
 - FRadionButtonGroup
-- FGrid
-- FTreeGrid
 - FLabel
 - FLink
 - FCheckBox
+- FTabSheet
+- fix missing methods for FluentComboBox
+- update javadoc

+## Roadmap

+This component is developed as a hobby with no public roadmap or any guarantees of upcoming releases.
+That said, the following features are planned for upcoming releases:

+- FGrid
+- FTreeGrid
 - FMenuBar
 - FProgressBar
 - FPopupView
 - FHorizontalSplitPanel
 - FVerticalSplitPanel
-- FTabSheet
 - FSlider
 - FRichTextArea
 - FDateField
 - FDateTimeField
 - FAudio
 - FVideo
-- Tree
+- FTree

 ## Issue tracking